datascienceconfidential/datascienceconfidential.github.io/_posts/2017-29-10-jekyll-blog.md

 The density is $$f(x) = \frac{1}{\sigmasqrt{2\pi}}\exp(-\frac{(x-\mu)^2}{2\sigma^2})$$

-I needed an RSS feed because I want my blog to be indexed (eventually) at >a href="https://www.r-bloggers.com/>R-Bloggers</a>.
+* I needed an RSS feed because I want my blog to be indexed (eventually) at >a href="https://www.r-bloggers.com/>R-Bloggers</a>.
 This again was very simple.
 However, be warned that the RSS feed does not display properly in Chrome since it is an XML document.

-Adding comments using <a href="https://disqus.com/">disqus</a>.
+* Adding comments using <a href="https://disqus.com/">disqus</a>.
 This is a more complicated process but it worked.

-Adding Google Analytics.
+* Adding Google Analytics.
 This was just a question of signing up and using the appropriate code snippet.
 However, it did take a while for Google Analytics to begin tracking my site, which caused me some frustration.

-I am hoping that friends will contribute content eventually, so I required an authorship system.
+* I am hoping that friends will contribute content eventually, so I required an authorship system.
 This is easy, but the difficult step was making a page that indexes posts by author.
+I am not sure that this is working yet.

-I wanted a pair of arrows at the bottom of every post, so that the interested reader can click through to the next and previous posts.
+* I wanted a pair of arrows at the bottom of every post, so that the interested reader can click through to the next and previous posts.

-I wanted to be able to suppress posts so that I can keep them in draft form for a while.
-After messing around with dates, it turned out that this can be done very easily by setting published=false in the front matter.
+* I wanted to be able to suppress posts so that I can keep them in draft form for a while.
+After messing around with dates, it turned out that this can be done very easily by setting `published=false` in the front matter of the markdown file containing the post.
 In future, I will probably look for a markdown editor which lets me write the drafts offline.

-Finally, having built the entire blog online, it was time to migrate it to a live version.
+* Finally, having built the entire blog online, it was time to migrate it to a live version.
 I was going to create a new Github account for this, but it turned out that it is possible to change a username in Github, so the process was much simpler than expected.

-That’s everything for now.
 The code is quite messy since I do not fully understand what it is doing, and I don’t know how difficult it will be to add more functionality in the future.
 But I’m happy with it for now, and finally ready to add content!